apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Italian mafia boss who escaped maximum security prison using bed sheets last year is captured on French island**
+**Western officials in protest over Israel Gaza policy**

-You can read more about it [here](https://www.cbsnews.com/news/marco-raduano-mafia-boss-escaped-prison-bed-sheets-last-year-captured-corsica/).
+You can read more about it [here](https://www.bbc.com/news/world-us-canada-68177357).

 ## Requirements
 - Python 3.8